There is no sort of freedom other than the sort which voluntary exchange brings about.

 Within any given society, new ideas, good or bad, may at any time spring forth and take hold – transforming the social system thereby – and yet it remains true that every society is always the product and creation of ideas that are both logically and also chronologically prior.

-It is at the same time also true that humans are capable of mistakes and errors, as they are susceptible to biases and prejudices, as they are capable of initiating force and creating ideologies explicitly advocating, in one form or another, the initiation of force.
+It is at the same time also true that humans are capable of mistakes and errors, as they are also susceptible to biases and prejudices, as they are also capable of initiating force and creating ideologies explicitly advocating, in one form or another, the initiation of force.
 Socialism is among the most popular and lethal examples of such an ideology.

 The independent thinker is the one who recognizes no ultimate power or authority as taking precedence over his or her own experience or independent judgement.
 This doesn’t mean that the independent thinker won’t listen to and respect the knowledge and expertise of specialists — not at all.
 It only means that he or she understands the efficacy of reason and hence the efficacy of the independent mind, in both herself and in others.
 It has nothing to do with genius or brilliance or originality, and everything to do with will and courage: the will and courage to think for yourself.

 For the independent thinker, it is always a requirement to question profoundly ideologies proposing any kind of command and control, including the compulsory expropriation of money from private citizens in order to redistribute it.
 This must never be regarded as a forgone fact.

 Independent thinking is the desire and the courage to think for yourself, even in the face of overwhelming opposition.